ViperFangs/ruby_recursion/README.md

-# merge-sort
+# ruby_recursion

 Project: Recursion on [The Odin Project](https://www.theodinproject.com/lessons/ruby-recursion)

+Warmup: Fibonacci
+  Using iteration, write a method #fibs which takes a number and returns an array containing that many numbers from the fibonacci sequence.
+  Using an example input of 8, this method should return the array [0, 1, 1, 2, 3, 5, 8, 13].

+  Write another method #fibs_rec which solves the same problem recursively.

+Project: Merge Sort
   Build a method #merge_sort that takes in an array and returns a sorted array, using a recursive merge sort methodology.
-Tips:
-Think about what the base case is and what behavior is happening again and again and can actually be delegated to someone else (e.g. that same method!).
-It may be helpful to check out the background videos again if you don’t quite understand what should be going on.